gohugoio/hugo/content/content-management/formats.md

 ### Shortcodes

-If you write in markdown and find yourself frequently embedding your content with raw HTML, Hugo provides built-in shortcodes functionality to act as the intermediary between your content and templating.
-This is one of the most powerful features in Hugo and allows you to essentially create your own markdown extensions very quickly.
+If you write in markdown and find yourself frequently embedding your content with raw HTML, Hugo provides built-in shortcode functionality to act as the intermediary between your content and templating.
+This is one of the most powerful features in Hugo in that is allows you to extend markdown arbitrarily and quickly.

 See [Shortcodes][sc] for usage, particularly for the built-in shortcodes that ship with Hugo, and [Shortcode Templating][sct] to learn how to build your own.